Timik232/LLM_LoRa/docs/hydra_config.rst

       - Use 8-bit quantization instead of 4-bit
       - false

-The ``enabled`` parameter allows you to disable GGUF conversion for Docker deployments or when only the HuggingFace model format is needed:
+The ``enabled`` parameter allows you to disable quantization for Docker deployments or when only the HuggingFace model format is needed:

 .. code-block:: bash

-    # Disable GGUF conversion
+    # Disable quantization
     python main.py model.quant.enabled=false

 RKLLM Configuration (model.rkllm)